Middle School & Upper School Director

 - Which pieces of your intellectual work are you the most proud?

-- How do your assignments show growth in the essential skills and capacities institutions of higher learning and employers are looking for?
+- How do your assignments show growth in the essential skills and capacities that institutions of higher learning and employers are looking for?

 - How will you use the skills and knowledge you have gained in the future?